modera/foundation/MF-UPGRADE-4.x.md

-# Notes, thoughts regarding upgrade to Modera Foundation 3.0
+# Notes, thoughts regarding upgrade to Modera Foundation 4.x

-MF 3.0 will presumably require:
+MF 4.x will presumably require:

+ * PHP >=7.4
- * Symfony 3.x
+ * Symfony >=4.4,<=5.4
  * ExtJs 4.2
- * PHP >=5.6
  * Review existing in-house code base and if something can be done with Symfony/other trusted libraries - use them.
  Goal: minimize code-base we need to maintain

 ## API